mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * for non-terminal states you return null
-* for terminal states you return a number with the understanding that the greater the number, the better the situation is assumed to be from the perspective of the player who moves next.
+* for terminal states you return a number with the understanding that the greater the number, the better the situation is assumed to be from the perspective the player who would normally get to make the next move (if this were not a terminal state).

 That's all.